The-Social-Proof-Foundation/mys-core/crates/mys-framework/docs/mys/object.md

 ## Struct `UID`

 Globally unique IDs that define an object's ID in storage.
-Any MySocial Object, that is a struct with the <code>key</code> ability, must have <code><a href="../mys/object.md#mys_object_id">id</a>: <a href="../mys/object.md#mys_object_UID">UID</a></code> as its first field.
+Any Mys Object, that is a struct with the <code>key</code> ability, must have <code><a href="../mys/object.md#mys_object_id">id</a>: <a href="../mys/object.md#mys_object_UID">UID</a></code> as its first field.
 These are globally unique in the sense that no two values of type <code><a href="../mys/object.md#mys_object_UID">UID</a></code> are ever equal, in other words for any two values <code>id1: <a href="../mys/object.md#mys_object_UID">UID</a></code> and <code>id2: <a href="../mys/object.md#mys_object_UID">UID</a></code>, <code>id1</code> != <code>id2</code>.